cartalyst/sentry/docs/users/update.md

 		// Find the group using the group id
 		$adminGroup = Sentry::findGroupById(1);

+		// Delete user from group
-		// Assign the group to the user if ($user->removeGroup($adminGroup))
+		if ($user->removeGroup($adminGroup))
 		{
 			// Group removed successfully